Become a Member!

 What's Happening

-Here's what's going on in your neighbourhood
+Find out what's going on in your neighbourhood on Facebook

 Sign up for Kitchissippi Ward newsletters from our city councilor